uber-go/cff/docs/get-started/flow.md

     Processed 3 files with 0 errors
     ```

-16. Run `go run .` to run the program.
+16. Run the program with `go run .`:

     ```
     % go run .